Roger Wagner

 Roger Wagner, KCSG (January 16, 1914 – September 17, 1992) was an American choral musician, administrator and educator.
-He founded the Roger Wagner Chorale, which became one of America's premier vocal ensembles.
+In 1946 he founded the Roger Wagner Chorale, which became one of America's premier vocal ensembles.
+He also founded the Los Angeles Master Chorale, one of the three original resident companies of the Los Angeles Music Center, in 1964.

 Early life

-Wagner was born in Le Puy, France on January 16, 1914, and died on September 17, 1992 in Dijon, France.
+Wagner was born in Le Puy, France, on January 16, 1914, and died on September 17, 1992, in Dijon, France.
 His younger brother was actor and voiceover artist Jack Wagner.
 Roger Wagner was immersed in music from his youngest years.
 His father was an organist of the cathedral in Dijon, France and subsequently in Los Angeles, after emigrating to the United States in 1921.
 At the age of 12, Roger assumed his first musical position in his own right, serving as organist at St. Ambrose Church in West Hollywood.

 Education

 Wagner returned to France in 1931 to complete his musical studies, earning his degree from the College of Montmorency while studying with Marcel Dupré.
 He then served in the French army, during which time, he qualified as a member of the French decathlon team for the 1936 Summer Olympics.